 If you have accounts payable or accounts receivable in a foreign currency, you may need to keep track of the changes in exchange rates on your foreign balances.

-The effect of a home currency adjustment can be seen in accounts payable or accounts receivable as an unrealized gain or loss.
-Home currency adjustments can also be seen in other account types, like bank accounts, as a realized gain or loss.
+The effect of a home currency adjustment can be seen in accounts payable or accounts receivable as an unrealised gain or loss.
+Home currency adjustments can also be seen in other account types, like bank accounts, as a realised gain or loss.

 What is a home currency adjustment?

 Home currency adjustments change the home currency value of your foreign balances, recalculating them based on a new rate.
 These adjustments affect your balance sheet accounts.